MicrosoftDocs/memdocs/windows-365/enterprise/share-restore-points-storage.md

 # Share Cloud PC restore points to an Azure Storage Account

-Cloud PC [restore points](restore-overview.md) can be shared to a storage account both singly and in bulk.
+Cloud PC [restore points](restore-overview.md) can be shared to a storage account both for single Cloud PCs and in bulk.

 You might want to share (move or copy) a Cloud PC and its contents to: